If you’re fed up with social media and want out, here’s how you can delete or deactivate your Facebook, Instagram, and Twitter accounts.

 Social media transformed dramatically in the last few years, changing from a digital place to form connections into something broader and more diverse.
 But recently, it also became toxic and convoluting.

-If you’ve decided to leave it all behind for some peace of mind, you can opt to just deactivate your social media accounts.
+If you’ve decided to leave it all behind to enjoy some peace of mind, you can opt to just deactivate your social media accounts.
 And we’re here to show you how.

 How to permanently delete or deactivate your Facebook account